Patients below 40 should avoid knee replacement surgeries, say experts | Health

 Dr Vivek Mahajan, senior orthopaedic at Indian Spinal Injuries Centre, said, "Usually in younger patients, the cause of knee pain is due to meniscal tear or ligament injury or cartilage damage which if neglected can lead to osteoarthritis in future.
 These injuries should be addressed in time and can be managed by simple arthroscopy or keyhole surgery which can prolong the life of knee joint."
 Some of the experts also suggest that degenerative or inflammatory arthritis at a young age would be treated by non-operative treatment like weight reduction therapies, physiotherapy etc.

 "As far as a knee replacement is considered, it is usually recommended in the older age group.
 Generally, the procedure is offered after the age of 60.
 That does not mean that patients below 40 should continue to suffer even if they have significant pain because of arthritis.
 Inflammatory arthritis such as rheumatoid arthritis can damage the joint at a relatively young age and cause serious disability.
 This may need a knee replacement at an early age.
-Generally speaking, degenerative or inflammatory arthritis at a young age would be treated by non-operative treatment such as weight reduction physiotherapy, special disease-modifying drugs, cartilage enhancing drugs etc," said Dr Mahajan.
+Generally speaking, degenerative or inflammatory arthritis at a young age would be treated by non-operative treatment such as weight reduction physiotherapy, special disease-modifying drugs, cartilage enhancing drugs etc," said Dr Yash Gulati, Senior Consultant Orthopaedics, Joint Replacement and Spine, Indraprastha Apollo Hospitals, New Delhi.
 "Surgery is offered if non-operative treatment does not succeed.
 The leg can be realigned by doing osteotomy of the leg bone in younger patients.
 Now, a very modern, less invasive partial or half knee replacement surgery is available which gives wonderful results in partially damaged knee joints." he added.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)